Upstream#

 directive must be used after all directives

-that set the load balancing method;
+that set a load balancing method,

 .proxy_http_version 1.1;